Iftequar7/infra/README.md

 After running the terraform apply command, you can use the following outputs to retrieve the IDs of the resources created:

-    vpc_id: The ID of the VPC
+    tgw_id: This output provides the ID of the AWS Transit Gateway created by this module
-    igw_id: The ID of the Internet Gateway
+    tgw_arn: This output provides the ARN (Amazon Resource Name) of the AWS Transit Gateway created by this module
-    public_subnet_ids: The IDs of the public subnets
+    tgw_share_arn: This output provides the ARN (Amazon Resource Name) of the created RAM (Resource Access Manager) resource share
-    private_subnet_ids: The IDs of the private subnets
+                   The resource share allows the specified accounts to use the created AWS Transit Gateway

 Cleaning Up